visualies/OvenMediaEngine/README.md

+# Forked for ARM Builds

 # "Sub-Second Latency Live Streaming Server with Large-Scale and High-Definition" OvenMediaEngine

 ## What is OvenMediaEngine?